fonttools/fontbakery/docs/source/developer/writing-profiles.md

 > We want to encourage authors to contribute their own checks to the Font Bakery collection, if they are generally useful and fit into it.
 Therefore an agreement on how to create check ids is needed to avoid id-collisions.

-> [Reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) has proven useful and a nice side effect is that contributors to Font Bakery will stay appreciated.
-Here are some examples: `com.daltonmaag/check/required-fields` and `de.graphicore.fontbakery/profile-examples/hello`: both examples are valid and more or less descriptive.
+> Sometimes, different vendors will have checks with the same ID, but with different QA criteria (different check implementations).
+In that case, for disambiguation, the vendor-specific profilename should be used as a prefix, separated from the resto of the ID by a colon.
+Beware, though!
+Such prefix is not necessary to include a check in a profile.
+It is exclusively meant for disambiguation (or when there's absolute certainty that the check cannot be useful to others).
+In the most general case, no prefix should be used.

-> Of course, after your personal prefix, organizing names is up to you.
+> Organizing names is up to you.
 One proposal is e.g. for checks that are specific to certain tables, the table name could be used as part of the check id.

 Now let's look at that definition: